sourcegraph/handbook/content/departments/tech-ops/process/internal-security/passwords.md

 Do:

+- Make passwords complicated enough to need the use of a password manager (we use [1Password](https://1password.com/))
+- Make passwords randomly generated through the use of a password manager (we use [1Password](https://1password.com/))
 - Create a new password for every system - the primary goal is password diversity
 - Make passwords hard to guess, even by those who know a lot about you.
-- Use a mix of numbers, letters (upper and lower case), and special characters but you don’t have to use them all
+- Use a mix of numbers, letters (upper and lower case), and special characters
-- Make passwords complicated enough to need the use of a password manager (we use [1Password](https://1password.com/))
-- Create a password that is ideally 10 characters long
+- Create a password that is ideally 15 characters long
-- We recommend using a passphrase or sentence so it’s easier to remember and meet the above requirements!
+- When cerating your own, we recommend using a passphrase or sentence so it’s easier to remember and meet the above requirements!
 Example: HungryAnteaterAte1400Ants!